 - David: What types of benefits you were anticipating?

 - Severin: I’ve grouped the benefits into four main categories: compliance, growth, efficiency and IT agility.
-I’ll go into detail about two of them below.
-Download the on-demand webinar to hear the others.
+I’ll go into detail about two of them below:

 1. Growth: It is difficult to manage hundreds of thousands of customers and hundreds of product lines without MDM.
 With MDM we can focus on the most profitable customers and products.
 We gained a 360-degree customer view.
 We didn’t always believe in that.
 We thought it was a line from the MDM suppliers.
 But it’s true.
 We started putting together all of our different sources and now we really truly have a 360-degree customer view.
 We can increase customer satisfaction because we know much more about our customers.